 Impact: This project highlighted the need for improved outpatient monitoring strategies to prevent HF decompensation and hospitalizations.
 The final model developed a risk scoring mechanism for HF patients (based on their likelihood of a first admission), from which health care provided could use to manage limited outpatient resources.
 Her study showed that non-physiologic features (e.g., marital status, ability to speak English, estimated patient income) also predicted HF hospitalization.
 Through these features specifically, the project also identified room for improvement: the hospital can assign remote monitoring space based interventional resources for MGH HF patients.

 Location: Akron, OH

-The company’s manufacturing system is optimized for high-volume products with low demand variation signals.
+Problem: The tire industry needs to deliver a large portfolio of products to customers in a timely and cost-efficient manner.
+Renata’s host company wanted to improve customer service and deliver new growth opportunities while eliminating waste.
+The company optimized its manufacturing system for high-volume products with low demand variation signals.
 The system is used for all products regardless of demand characteristics.
 This results in higher holding cost, stale inventory, lost sales, and higher total delivered cost.
 The company wanted to develop a more responsive production system to reduce strain on the supply network, reduce total delivered cost, and improve product fulfillment.

 Approach: During her analytics internship, Renata analyzed a portfolio of low-volume products and found a relationship between lot size and production cost in both of the explored manufacturing systems.

 Impact: Previously, the company’s operations only used manufacturing cost to decide how to deliver the product.
 Renata showed the impact of inventory cost as part of the total delivered cost.
 She also showed that lot size correlated to production cost.
 This result is important because it refutes the preconceived notion that manufacturing cost is fixed regardless of lot size.